hashicorp/consul/bench/README.md

 Consul Benchmark
 ================

-This repo contains the Packer automation necessary for the Consul benchmarks.
+This repo contains the automation necessary for the Consul benchmarks.

 There is a single main Packer file `bench.json`.
 To use it, the variables for `do_client_id` and `do_api_key` must be provided.
-There correspond to your DigitalOcean client id and API key.
+These correspond to your DigitalOcean client ID and API key.

 When Packer runs, it will generate 3 images:

 * bench-bootstrap - Consul server in bootstrap mode
 * bench-server - Consul server
 * bench-worker - Worker node